-When Ethereum and smart contracts came along we realised we could apply our deep insurance industry knowledge to our passion for decentralised technology.
+When Ethereum and smart contracts came along we realised we could apply our insurance industry knowledge to our passion for decentralised technology.
 We realised we could build a mutual on a platform where individuals only need to trust the system, not everyone in it.

 Specifically, we could see a solution to the problem of agency - where an insurer looks after customers' money on their behalf.
 We also saw the opportunity to make significant cost savings compared to the traditional insurance model.
 Furthermore, as we’re already in the UK, we have the perfect base to build out this concept due to the existing law around mutuality.

 The aim is to provide our members with more simple, transparent, accessible and cheaper financial protection against their risks.

-Initially, we will launch with only one product; Smart Contract Cover.
+Initially, we have launched with only one product; Smart Contract Cover.
 The purpose is to provide the Ethereum community with protection against hacks in the value-storing applications (known as smart contracts).

 Down the line, we intend to move into more mainstream products.
 We started building the platform on the premise of providing cover against earthquake risks.

 We're established as a company limited by guarantee in the UK and have received approval by the Financial Conduct Authority (Bank of England) to use the protected word "mutual" in our company name.

 By becoming a member, each participant in the mutual becomes a part-owner of the mutual, with membership rights represented by NXM tokens.
 This structure has no shares or equity by definition, it is a company run solely by members for the members.

 An overview of the Token Model can be found here.

 A token is needed in order to bind together the internal economics of the mutual, so that the platform can;